gbraekmans/enshure/doc/user/logging.rst

-**The log is designed to be executable by the shell.** All commands which have altered the machine state are recorded in the log and simply calling ``bash /var/log/enshure.log`` will replay all changes made to the system.
+**The log is designed to be executable by the shell.** All commands which have altered the machine state are recorded in the log and simply calling ``sh /var/log/enshure.log`` will replay all changes made to the system.
 This can be very useful for setting up clones, without wanting to install enSHure.